microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 The Windows Package Manager REST source provides a location for hosting your Application Manifests.
 The `Microsoft.WinGet.Source` PowerShell module provides the [Get-WinGetManifest](.\PowerShell\Get-WinGetManifest.md) cmdlet that will query for all, or a specific Application Manifest found in a specified Windows Package Manager REST source.

-The `Get-WinGetManifest` PowerShell cmdlet supports targeting a specific `*.json` file or `*.yaml` files as well as targeting an existing Windows Package Manager rest source.
+The `Get-WinGetManifest` PowerShell cmdlet supports targeting a specific `*.json` file or `*.yaml` files as well as targeting an existing Windows Package Manager REST source.
 For more information on how to use this cmdlet, use the `Get-Help Get-WinGetManifest -Full` or visit the [Get-WinGetManifest article in the PowerShell docs](.\PowerShell\Get-WinGetManifest.md).

 The PowerShell Module must be re-imported each time the PowerShell window is closed.
 To get an Application Manifest open the Administrative PowerShell Window and run the following: